 Today's young people don't have any manners, and this is a severe issue in our society.
 If we want a pleasant environment and a better world to live, we must be responsible and start "training children in the way they should go a long way," as the proverb suggests.
 Quarantine time is the best time to remind ourselves and teach our kids a little respect.

 Good manners make everyone’s life more pleasant.
-And here’s a payoff: If our kids have well-practiced etiquettes, they’re going to get hired first at work, and they’ll likely be more successful on the job.
-Societies that function on a high level are called Civilizations for a reason; Civility is a prerequisite.
+And here’s a payoff: If your kids have well-practiced etiquettes, they’re going to get hired first when it’s time to go to work, and they’ll likely be more successful on the job.
+Societies that function on a high level are called civilizations for a reason; civility is a prerequisite.
 Likewise, families that learn to practice good manners don’t only perform smoothly on the outside; they experience more positives and reduced conflict internally.
 It’s a direct result of practiced civility.

 So let’s talk about ten good manners for kids to know:

 This could be the only point we need to make because it’s at the root of all the others.
 This principle is manifest in holding doors, stepping aside, offering the last cookie, giving up your seat, changing a tire, carrying groceries, and offering a hand.

 This item could have its own list.
 Turn the phone off during meals, movies, classes, and conversations.
 This includes texting.
 Bottom line: Give 100% attention to the people you are physical with.
 Your phone has a voice mail feature, use it.

 There are two kinds of people in this world: Those who write thank you notes for gifts or special occasions and those who don’t.
 Teach your kids to write thank-you notes, and they will have understood a fundamental concept.
 Nothing elaborate is necessary, but the effect is always memorable.